AndyL86/Portfolio1/README.md

 * Give the user an opportunity to contact the business to make an enquiry

 ### **Color Scheme**
 I chose a neutral colour scheme grey colour scheme for the product and contact pages to deliver a sense of prestige in keeping with the company branding (#55525B) and making viewing easy for the user, opting for an off-white/grey text on the product and contact pages (#FAFAFA).
 For the navigation and footer menus I chose an off-white for the background (#E2E3E4) and a charcoal grey for the text (#46494C).
 For the header and footer I chose a slightly darker off-white background (#EBEBEB) with a dark grey colour (#3A3A3A) for the menu text and icon colours.
-I used (https://webaim.org/resources/contrastchecker/) to check the contrasting colors worked well.
+For the gallery page I used a darker grey (#37323E) than the rest of the pages to help the user identify the page seperations.I used (https://webaim.org/resources/contrastchecker/) to check the contrasting colors worked well, as the gallery pages only has images I was unable to use the contrast checker.
  * Main background
  ![Main Background color scheme](docs/read-me/webaim-contrast-checker-pass-body.png)
  * Navigation and Footer
  ![Navigation and Footer](docs/read-me/webaim-contrast-checker-pass-header-footer.png)

 ## **Features Common to all Pages**
 ### **Navigation Bar**